structuremap/structuremap/documentation/resolving/requesting-a-concrete-type.md

 <[sample:concrete-weather-model]>

-Before we can resolve the concrete `Weather` type, we need an instance of an `Container` object or `ObjectFactory`.
+Before we can resolve the concrete `Weather` type, we need an instance of an `Container` object.
 As mentioned earlier, these objects defines a generic `GetInstance` method which can build us an instance of the `Weather` type.

 You can create a container yourself or use the statically accessed container.